smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 #### Technical details

-Chainlink now includes experimental support for submitting transactions using type 0x2 (EIP-1559) envelope.
+Chainlink nodes include experimental support for submitting transactions using type 0x2 (EIP-1559) envelope.

 EIP-1559 mode is off by default but can be enabled on a per-chain basis or globally.

-This may help to save gas on spikes: Chainlink ought to react faster on the upleg and avoid overpaying on the downleg.
-It may also be possible to set `BLOCK_HISTORY_ESTIMATOR_BATCH_SIZE` to a smaller value e.g. 12 or even 6 because tip cap ought to be a more consistent indicator of inclusion time than total gas price.
-This would make Chainlink more responsive and ought to reduce response time variance.
-Some experimentation will be needed here to find optimum settings.
+This might help to save gas on spikes.
+Chainlink nodes should react faster on the upleg and avoid overpaying on the downleg.
+It might also be possible to set `BLOCK_HISTORY_ESTIMATOR_BATCH_SIZE` to a smaller value such as 12 or even 6 because tip cap should be a more consistent indicator of inclusion time than total gas price.
+This would make Chainlink nodes more responsive and should reduce response time variance.
+Some experimentation is required to find optimum settings.

 To enable globally, set `EVM_EIP1559_DYNAMIC_FEES=true`.
 Set with caution, if you set this on a chain that does not actually support EIP-1559 your node will be broken.